Skip to main content

 📌 Summary:

 Story Moves scaffold the intellectual work of making.
-They give students a structured way to translate research into multimodal form, they reveal invisible literacies of digital organization and relational practice, and because they surface real domains of scholarship, they consequently provide assessable artifacts for faculty engagement.
+They give students a generative exercise in arrangement (instead of a magic process of translation, a studio instead of a stage) that surfaces new questions, new demands on evidence, and new rhetorical possibilities.
+They reveal invisible literacies of digital organization and relational practice, and because they surface real domains of scholarship, they consequently provide a range of assessable artifacts for faculty engagement.